 “Good afternoon Krista, how are you?”
 I chirped, bouncing into the classroom.
 “I’M FINE THANK YOU, AND YOU?” came her robotic reply, a standard response so ingrained she hadn’t even looked up from the hairband she was twiddling with.
 For Krista the conversation was now over; her duty done; any answer I might have to how I was actually doing completely inconsequential.

 “Nooooo….”
 I said patiently, sitting down at the ridiculously small chair at the ridiculously small table, my three students gazing up at me like wide-eyed Liliputians.
 “Oh… yes” laughed Krista, shaking herself as she remembered what we’d been working on for almost two weeks now.
 “I’m happy today!” she beamed.
 “Very good!”
 I sang, giving her a high five.
 “What about you Max, how are you?”
 “I’m tired…. and good” he replied confidently, clearly happy that Krista’s sloppiness had paved the way for him to shine.
-“And Simon, how are you today?”
+“And Simon, how are

 Simon had been the first to embrace my radical change of policy on the How are you? question.
 He’d been quick to learn the new adjectives I’d introduced and, armed with an arsenal of newly acquired words, seemed to take the subject quite seriously.
 “I’m hungry,” he said thoughtfully, scratching his chin, “but happy”.

-Max, Krista and Simon were probably my strongest group, three of the brightest, most curious and enthusiastic kids at EE.
+Max, Krista and Simon were probably my strongest group, three of the brightest, most curious and enthusiastic kids at at the school.
 They came to my classes with open minds and wide smiles.
 They followed the course books without complaint, sang along to all the songs and weren’t shy about asking me questions if they didn’t understand.
 “Your lesson very different from their school!” smiled Nini, my Chinese class assistant.
 “In school you must stand, listen to teacher and repeat.
 Maybe you don’t understand but just repeat, stay out of trouble”.

-Unfortunately though, life at EE wasn’t all a glorious bundle of Krista, Max and Simons.
+Unfortunately though, school life wasn’t all a glorious bundle of Krista, Max and Simons.
 I also had the nightmarish combo of Tom, Jack and Justin; a frustrating, draining, unrewarding sixty minutes of hell twice a week.
 All three had zero interest in me or my classes, so instead passed the time by play fighting, making monkey noises and flinging stuff from their pencil cases around the classroom.
 In less frantic moments Tom stared out of the window, Justin incessantly chatted to Nini in Chinese and Jack just sat there humming to himself, hands interlocked behind his head, the silliest of silly smiles pasted across his face like he was having the best daydream.

 “Justin, sit down!”
 I’d say, roughly twenty times a lesson.
 “Jack, no Chinese!”
 “Tom, what are you doing??”
 It was a rhetorical question really, as it was plainly obvious what he was doing, in the middle of what was supposed to be a listening exercise.
 He had both fingers up his nose and was keenly scooping out the stomach-churning contents.
 “Why are you doing that?”
 Nini asked him with a resigned sigh.
 “Because I’m hungry!” whined Tom.
 If only he’d been able to produce any of those words in English.
 I tried everything with those guys: attacking them with positivity, getting strict, developing levels of patience I never knew I had.
 But nothing made a scrap of difference.

 One day, while I was failing to teach them a song, Justin stole Tom’s pencil and broke it in half, just for kicks.
 And then total carnage ensued!
 Tom punched Justin in the stomach and Justin retaliated by scratching Tom’s face.
 A highly amused spectator, Jack rolled around on the floor laughing and clapping his hands like an unhinged hyena.
 It was my breaking point.
-That evening I spoke to Tracy about them; explaining that their behaviour was unacceptable and that linguistically there was little to no progress.
+That evening I spoke to Trudy about them; explaining that their behaviour was unacceptable and that linguistically there was little to no progress.
 “Keep going!” she told me with a placid smile, “let’s just wait and see.
 Their parents pay a lot of money, we don’t want them think there is problem”.